HackShiv/JSurlextractor/README.md

 # JSurlextractor
-A simple bash script to extract urls and endpoints within js files
+A simple bash script to extract urls from js endpoints.

 # Usage
 You can add more grepping and filters like grep -E "admin$|api$" at the bottom.